zk-Lokomotive/zk-lokomotive-MINA/README.md

 **Mina-EVM File Transfer:**
 - Cross-Chain Bridge:
   - The transmitter encrypts the file with [zk-SNARK] o1js (merkle tree contract) and verifies it in the MINA network.
-  - The files to be sent are tagged in IPFS in 256kb packets and the hash is transmitted over the MINA network.
+  - The files to be sent are tagged in Arweave in 100-MB packets and the hash is transmitted over the MINA network.
-  - After the files are verified on the network with zk, the receiver can pull the necessary files from IPFS.
+  - After the files are verified on the network with zk, the receiver can pull the necessary files from Arweave.
 - Wormhole Integration:
   - Transfer tokenized files using Wormhole to facilitate cross-chain communication.
   - Verify the file using zk-SNARK proof when receiving it into the EVM network.
-  - Retrieve the file from IPFS and verify its integrity using zk-SNARK proof.
+  - Retrieve the file from Arweave and verify its integrity using zk-SNARK proof.

-**IPFS Integration:**
+**Arweave Integration:**
-- **File Storage:** Use IPFS for decentralized file storage.
+- **File Storage:** Use Arweave for decentralized file storage.
 Encrypt files before uploading and store the resulting hash on Mina.
-- **Proof Verification:** Retrieve files from IPFS using hash and verify their integrity with the provided zk-SNARK proof.
+- **Proof Verification:** Retrieve files from Arweave using hash and verify their integrity with the provided zk-SNARK proof.

-**IPFS Integration:**
+**Celestia Integration:**
-- **File Storage:** Use IPFS for decentralized file storage.
-Encrypt files before uploading and store the resulting hash on Mina.
+- **Data Layer Security:** Use Celestia for maintaining secure and "live" data during transfer processes.
-- **Proof Verification:** Retrieve files from IPFS using hash and verify their integrity with the provided zk-SNARK proof.
+- **Data Availability:** Ensure that data remains available and secure during and after transfer using Celestia's capabilities.

 ### Vision